 - Drug Labs - Methamphetamine drug lab waste is a growing hazard on the public lands.
 Please stay clear of anything that looks like a drug lab or any garbage dumped in the desert.
 If you suspect any type of crime or violation contact the Federal Interagency Communications Center (FICC) at 1-888-233-6518 or 911.

 - Explosives - Military explosives can be found most anywhere in the desert.
 Large areas of the desert were used for bombing ranges and maneuvers by the US Armed Forces.
 There may be unexploded devices or practice devices that could cause serious bodily injury if handled.
-STAY AWAY AND REPORT any such devices to FICC at 1-888-233-6518 or call 911.
+STAY AWAY AND REPORT any such devices to the FICC at 1-888-233-6518 or call 911.
 Explosives Safety Awareness

 - Flash Floods - Flash floods are a common and widespread disaster that can occur often in the desert.
 Flash floods are the number one cause of weather related deaths.
 The sheer force of just six inches of swiftly moving water can knock people off their feet.
 Cars are easily swept away in just two feet of water.
 Flash floods can occur with little or no warning - and can reach full peak within minutes.
 No area is immune to flash floods.
 Keep alert for signs of rain (thunder and lightning), both where you are and upstream.
 Don't try to drive through flooded areas.
 Know where high ground is and how to get there quickly.

 - Travel Safety - There are inherent risks and dangers when driving in the back-country.
 The condition of these routes can deteriorate quickly and substantially at any time.
 Therefore you may encounter conditions considerably worse than you expected.
 Your best course of action is to be prepared.
 Exercise caution and good judgment making sure that you and your vehicle are in top condition and that you have the proper training, safety equipment and supplies to deal with any problems you may encounter.
-In addition it is never wise to travel alone in the back country.
+In addition, it is never wise to travel alone in the back country.
 Should you meet with a mishap, help will almost always be far away and long in coming.
 (Your cell phone may not work out here.)
-It is also strongly suggested that you file a travel plan (and stick to it) with someone that can a alert the authorities if you are over due.
-Contact FICC 1-888-233-6518.
+It is also strongly suggested that you file a travel plan (and stick to it) with someone that can alert the authorities if you are overdue.
+Contact the FICC at 1-888-233-6518.

 Bureau of Land Management